-We thoroughly analyzed each of the 8 selected papers to identify any concepts and relationships that can be used to capture any security issues.
+We thoroughly analyzed each of the 8 selected papers to identify any concepts and relationships that could be used to capture any security issues.
 The results include the concepts and relationships described in Section 3.3 that have been identified in each selected paper.
-As a result, 27 unique concepts and 52 relationships were identified.
+As a result, a total of 63 concepts and 92 relationships were identified, among which 27 unique concepts and 51 relationships were distinguished.

 Q2.
 Which of these core concepts and relationships should be included in a security ontology?

-Among the 27 identified concepts and 52 relationships, we have selected 12 core concepts and 31 relationships that should be included in a security ontology.
-Each of the selected concepts and relationships was selected based on the following three criteria: 1) its relevance for capturing security issues; 2) limitation to a high-level of abstraction (e.g., system-level concepts) and 3) the frequency of its appearance in the selected papers.
-The following concept/relationship (frequency of appearance)
+Among the 27 identified concepts and 51 relationships, we have selected 12 core concepts and 35 relationships that should be included in a security ontology.
+Each of the selected concepts and relationships was selected based on the following three criteria:

+- its relevance for capturing security issues;

+- limitation to a high-level of abstraction (e.g., system-level concepts), and

+- the frequency of its appearance in the selected papers.

-were selected:
+The following concepts and relationships (frequency of appearance) were selected: